yousufiqbal/expense-manager/README.md

 ## Roadmap

 1. Add chart in stats
-2. Make responsive ui
+3. Make responsive ui
-3. Dark mode
+4. Dark mode
-4. PWA
+5. PWA
+6. Add filters to search
+7. Throw on 4xx and 5xx status codes.
+So handleError can catch and log.